85Jakob/InventorySystem/README.md

 # InventorySystem

-Inventory System Project
+This is a toy inventory system built for CS 3359: object-oriented design and programming.